 Myth: Superfoods guarantee weight loss.
 Reality: No single food replaces balanced meals.
 Focus on variety instead.

-Knowing the truth from myths helps you use healthy eating tips right.
+Knowing the difference between truth and myths helps you apply healthy eating tips correctly.
 Stay up-to-date to avoid being misled by trends.

 2. Discovering Nutrient-Dense Foods